Bug #216

 I changed the format back to the version with timestamp (apache error_log).
 See last attachment.

-#16 Updated by Yoann VANDOORSELAERE almost 15 years ago
+#16 Updated by Yoann VANDOORSELAERE over 15 years ago

 Replying to [comment:17 dkopecek@